Chile became a Party to the WHO Framework Convention on Tobacco Control on September 11, 2005.

 The law grants the authority to regulate ingredients in cigarettes that increase the levels of addiction, harm, or risk; however, no subsequent regulations have been issued.
 The law requires that manufacturers and importers disclose to government authorities information on the contents of their products, but does not require disclosure of information on emissions.

 The law restricts the sale of tobacco products via vending machines and prohibits the sale of tobacco products in public and private healthcare facilities and in places located at a distance of less than one hundred meters from elementary and secondary educational institutions.
 The law prohibits the sale of single cigarettes or small packets of cigarettes.
+However, there are no restrictions on the sale of tobacco products via the internet.
 The sale of tobacco products is prohibited to persons under the age of 18.

 Roadmap to Tobacco Control Legislation